Seven Deadly Sins of HR

-According to a study, attractive women received less interview requests from HR staffers than normal looking woman.
-Attractive men also received the most interview requests if they included a photo.
-Considering that many HR Staffers are women (93%) and are young, it was concluded that the idea of a better looking woman working in their office turned them green with envy.
-This is one of the Seven Deadly Sins of HR because it can filter out qualified candidates, both men and women, based on looks.
+According to a study, attractive women received less interview requests than normal looking woman and attractive men also received the most interview requests if they included a photo.
+Judging candidates by looks is one of the Seven Deadly Sins of HR because it can filter out qualified candidates, both men and women.

 For highly technical roles, the best candidates are the ones with the highest skill level and company culture fit.
-Many companies use an HR staffer as the first set of eyes on candidate resumes and unless they fully understand the nature of the role they might filter out perfectly good candidates.
-It’s a good practice to have the hiring manager work directly with an HR staffer to make sure they understand the role and can best assist in finding the best qualified candidates.
+Many companies use HR or a recruiter as the first set of eyes on candidate resumes and unless they fully understand the nature of the role they might filter out perfectly good candidates.
+It’s a good practice to have the hiring manager work directly with your HR and recruiting team to make sure they understand the role and can best assist in finding the best qualified candidates.

 Black Out Vacation Dates and “Use it or Lose It”

-Some companies see money flying out the door at the thought of their employees taking time off!
-To discourage employees from taking their earned time off, some companies will black out vacation dates during holidays for management only then add on a “use it or lose it” policy.
+Some policies see money flying out the door at the thought of their employees taking time off, To discourage employees from taking their earned time off, some polcies will black out vacation dates during holidays for management only then add on a “use it or lose it” policy.
 This means that if an employee want to take a vacation around holidays, they likely won’t get their request approved.
 Pair this with employees losing their vacation days on January 1st and you’ll end up with disgruntled employees.